hmrc/address-lookup-frontend/README.md

 It is **not** necessary to specify values for all configurable properties. _Only supply a value for properties where it is either required or you need to override the default_.
 Wherever possible, sensible defaults have been provided.
 The default values are indicated in the table detailing the options below.

+**Welsh translations are enabled by default in v2.**

-A "cy" object is required if you wish to provide custom labels for the Welsh journey.
+You can provide custom labels for the Welsh journey by adding a `cy` block to the config.
 If no custom content is provided, the default labels are used.
-Welsh content is displayed for users when the PLAY_LANG cookie is set to "cy".
-A link to enable users to change their language will be displayed on all pages.
+Welsh content is displayed for users when the `PLAY_LANG` cookie is set to `"cy"`.
+A language toggle to enable users to change their language will be displayed on all pages.

+If your service doesn't have Welsh translations you can disable them setting the `disableTranslations` option to `true`.
+The language toggle will not be display and the PLAY_LANG cookie will be ignored.

 ```json
 {